mxiuwang/git-practice/README.md

     Use the following command to clone the repo:
     ```console
-    $ git clone git@github.intuit.com:Albertasaurus/git-practice.git
+    $ git clone `URL of repo`
     ```
-    The remote located at `https://github.intuit.com/Albertasaurus/git-practice` will be referred to as "origin".
+    The remote located at `URL of repo` will be referred to as "origin".
 1. Fork the above repo on your account by opening the repo on Github, and clicking the "fork" button on the top right-hand corner.
-Observe that the URL of this remote is `github.intuit.com/<your-name>/git-practice`.
+Observe that the URL of this remote is `github.com/<your-name>/git-practice`.

     From now on, this fork will be referred to as `my-fork`.
 1. Configure my-fork as a remote in your local `git-practice` repo.

     Add `my-fork` as a remote
     ```console
-    $ git remote add my-fork github.intuit.com/<your-name>/git-practice
+    $ git remote add my-fork github.com/<your-name>/git-practice
     ```
-    This adds "my-fork" as an alias, pointing to the remote `github.intuit.com/<your-name>/git-practice`.
+    This adds "my-fork" as an alias, pointing to the remote `github.com/<your-name>/git-practice`.
 1. Create a new branch named `master-<your-name>` in your local repo by creating and checking out a new master branch
     ```console
     $ git checkout -b master-<your-name>`